heliocloud-data/platform/install/base_data/documentation/CloudMe-data-access-spec-0.1.1.md

 * **id** a unique ID for the dataset that follows the ID naming requirements
 * **loc** a pointer to the sub-bucket containing both the dataset and the required fileRegistry.
 It MUST end in a terminating '/'.
-* **startdate**: string, Restricted ISO 8601 date/time of first record of data in the entire dataset.
+* **startDate**: string, Restricted ISO 8601 date/time of first record of data in the entire dataset.
-* **enddate**: string, Restricted ISO 8601 date/time of end of the last record of data in the entire dataset.
+* **endDate**: string, Restricted ISO 8601 date/time of end of the last record of data in the entire dataset.
 * **modificationDate**: string, Restricted ISO 8601 date/time of last time this dataset was updated
 * **title** a short descriptive title sufficient to identify the dataset and its utility to users
 * **indexformat** Defines what format the actual fileRegistry is, one of 'csv', 'csv-zip' or 'parquet'